By DeVry University

 9. STAY FOCUSED.

 Your time with interviewers is limited.
 It's important to answer their questions concisely so you can cover the main points.
-Also be sure to tie your responses back to your skills and accomplishments, highlighting how they could benefit the organization.
+Also be sure to tie your responses back to your education, skills and accomplishments, highlighting how they could benefit the organization.

 10. ASK QUESTIONS.